Digital Pulsewave Analysis

 A small clip is placed over the fingernail that emits red light through the finger capillaries to detect changes in pressure, blood flow and velocity through the full arterial pulsewave cycle.
 The Digital Pulsewave Analyzer detects the stiffness of the arteries due to atherosclerosis and grades it on a scale of concern.

 Why Everyone Should Consider Having an Analysis Done

-- Early diagnosis of arteriosclerosis and peripheral circulatory disturbance
+- Gives early diagnosis of arteriosclerosis and peripheral circulatory disturbance

 - Learn status of blood circulation and blood vessel aging